ourownstory/neural_prophet/docs/source/how-to-guides/feature-guides/hyperparameter-selection.md

 you can reduce `epochs`  and `learning_rate`, and potentially increase the `batch_size`.
 If it is underfitting, the number of `epochs` and `learning_rate` can be increased and the `batch_size` potentially decreased.

-The default loss function is the 'Huber' loss, which is considered to be robust to outliers.
+The default loss function is the 'SmoothL1Loss' loss, which is considered to be robust to outliers.
 However, you are free to choose the standard `MSE` or any other PyTorch `torch.nn.modules.loss` loss function.

 ## Increasing Depth of the Model